 Cheesy Potatoes

-Sprinkle freshly grated parmesan or cheddar cheese over the potatoes during the last few minutes of cooking for a rich, cheesy finish.
-Allow the cheese to melt and turn golden brown for a delightful addition.
+Sprinkle shredded parmesan or cheddar over the potatoes in the last few minutes of cooking.
+Let it melt and turn golden brown for extra yum.

 Serving Suggestions

-- Pair them with grilled chicken or steak for a satisfying meal.
+- Serve alongside grilled chicken or steak for a hearty dinner.

-- Serve alongside a dipping sauce such as garlic aioli, ranch, or a spicy sriracha mayo for a fun appetizer or snack.
+- Offer them with dipping sauces like ranch, garlic aioli or spicy mayo for a fun snack.

 Storing and Reheating Roasted Potatoes